ComputerElite/streamer-tools-client/README.md

 4. To run the client simply start start.bat

 ## Setting up the client
-After starting the client with start.bat simply put in your Quests ip and hit save.
+After starting the client simply put in your Quests ip and hit save.
 Then you can download overlays from the download section and see them in the overlays section.

 ## Adding overlays to obs